SurajSharma52/CP-Plus-Camera-login-page-bruteforce/README.md

 - Python
 - Create Your Own Password Wordlist if possible

-# WARNING

-This tool is only for educational and testing purposes.
-Do not use this tool for malesious purposes.
-This is open source tool so we will not responsible for anything if you caut darty handed using this tool.

 # ABOUT

 This tool is designed according to [CP PLUS CAMERA] login page and only